pixorama/pi_romulus/README.md

 Installation
 ------------
-Step 1.
-Install requirements: `sudo apt-get install python-pip libarchive-dev`

-To install using PIP: `sudo pip install pi-romulus`.
+_Note: all commands are entered from the command line, which can be activated by hitting F4 on your keyboard in EmulationStation._

+The easiest way to install Pi Romulus is using PIP.
+Simply enter the following command on the command line: `pip install pi-romulus`.
 After this, you should be able to start Pi Retropie with the command `pi-romulus`.

 To install from source:

-Clone this app into a folder on your Retropie.
+Install requirements: `sudo apt-get install libarchive-dev` Clone this app into a folder on your Retropie.
 After this, install all the requirements with `pip install -r requirements.txt`.